syedmuhd/yoprint-laravel/README.md

 2. Clone this project repository, and navigate into the project directory.

-3. Make a new .env file from .env.example
+3. Make a new .env file from .env.example, simply `cp .env.example .env`

 4. Run `sudo docker compose up`.
 Thats it.
 All dependencies are already included (will auto composer install & npm install & run build):
     - PHP 8.4